-Pumpkin Spice Bundt Cake with Creamy Pumpkin Glaze gives a bundt cake a Fall twist by adding pumpkin puree to both the cake and the pumpkin glaze.
+Pumpkin Spice Bundt Cake with Creamy Pumpkin Glaze gives a bundt cake a Fall twist by adding pure pumpkin to both the cake and the glaze.
 Try my Pumpkin Dessert for another dessert to add to your Thanksgiving menu.

 Pumpkin Spice Bundt Cake

 With pumpkin spice season upon us (I mean Fall), why not add a bundt cake with pure pumpkin in the recipe to the list?
-Pumpkin puree is added to both the cake and the glaze for just the right amount of pumpkin flavor in every bite.
-The cake is a moist cake that could be added to your holiday menu or enjoyed with a cup of coffee on a cool, crisp morning.
+Pure pumpkin is added to both the cake and the glaze for just the right amount of pumpkin flavor in every bite.
+The cake is a moist cake that could be added to your holiday menu or enjoyed with a hot cup of coffee on a cool, crisp morning.

 Pumpkin Spice Bundt Cake with Creamy Pumpkin Glaze Ingredients

 There are two pumpkin-flavored parts to this recipe–the bundt cake and the glaze.
-The important ingredient in both is pumpkin puree.
+The important ingredient in both is pure pumpkin.

-Pumpkin Puree: Be sure to look for pumpkin puree, not pumpkin pie filling.
-Pumpkin puree is cooked pumpkin that is blended or mashed into a smooth texture.
+Pure Pumpkin: Be sure to look for pure pumpkin (also known as pumpkin puree), not pumpkin pie filling.
+Pure pumpkin is cooked pumpkin that is blended or mashed into a smooth texture.
 There should be no seasoning, spice, flavoring, or sugar added.
-We are adding our own seasoning and sweetness into the cake and glaze so just want the pure pumpkin flavor of the puree.
+We are adding our own seasoning and sweetness into the cake and glaze.

 Pumpkin Spice Bundt Cake